smapiot/piral/docs/features.md

 The primary target framework of Piral is React, but due to the secondary ("foreign") API, any framework that can be attached to the DOM can be used.

-Let's check our list against common checklists for microfrontends.
+Let's check our list against common checklists for micro frontends.

 ✔️ **Implementation, complexity, and integration**